rasulkireev/gpw/content/tutorials/migrate-to-custom-user-mid-progect.md

 If you prefer a more visual approach, I've made a video that shows how to migrate to a Custom User Model mid-project.

 https://www.youtube.com/watch?v=k0GwrwC5uuo

-If you have any feedback, please let me know on [Twitter](https://twitter.com/rasulkireev/status/1329393168840871936).
-Your likes, retweets, and replies will show up here.